Aggressive Brunswick, ME Military Defense Attorneys

 When You Need a Court Martial Lawyer in Brunswick, ME

-The aggressive court martial attorneys at Gonzalez & Waddington have gained a reputation for defending military members at Army, Navy, Marine Corps, Navy, and Coast Guard installations worldwide.
+The aggressive court martial attorneys at Gonzalez & Waddington have gained a reputation for defending military members at Army, Navy, Space Force, Marine Corps, Navy, and Coast Guard installations worldwide.
 If you are stationed in Brunswick, ME and are under investigation for a military offense, then having the most hard-hitting criminal defense lawyer can be the difference between losing your career and family versus winning your case or saving your career.
 Our military defense attorneys represent Brunswick, ME military personnel in both criminal and administrative matters to include representing military service members accused of sex assault, murder, and other crimes under the UCMJ.

 This video is a perfect example of why you must hire the best military attorneys possible.